-Planning is not generally needed for rooftop installations of under $50m^2$ -on farms, businesses, schools and community buildings (if they take up less than 50% total roof area).
-This would provide for between 8-10kW for each building-enough to reach the SEC sustainability targets on page 8.
+Planning is not generally needed for rooftop installations of under 50m^2 -on farms, businesses, schools and community buildings (if they take up less than 50% total roof area).
+This would provide for between 8-10kW for each building-enough to reach the SEC sustainability targets on page 2.

-There are grant supports for these type of installations (see this resources page) and the payback period at 4-5 years for PV is very favourable at the moment.
+There are grant supports for these type of installations (LINK) and the payback period at 4-5 years for PV is very favourable.